 Straighten any leads that may prevent the easy removal of the part.

-Apply High Temperature Tape to any flat surfaces surrounding the rework area to insulate the surface from extreme temperatures.
-Or apply high temperature flexible mask to protect irregular surfaces.
+Apply High-Temperature Tape to any flat surfaces surrounding the rework area to insulate the surface from extreme temperatures.
+Or apply the high-temperature flexible mask to protect irregular surfaces.
 The mask may need baking to provide the proper cure prior to reflow.